 How Your Filter Choice Affects Coffee Taste

 To get a good sense of how paper filters and permanent filters affect coffee's taste, the simplest way is to try both with your coffeemaker and see which you prefer.
 Metal filters tend to have slightly larger holes, so the coffee granules can more easily slip through this type of filter.
 Coffee made with metal filters tends to be darker in color, taste bolder and may have some coffee sediment at the bottom of the cup or carafe.
 Paper filters are usually much finer, so they trap more of the coffee granules.
 Coffee made with paper filters tends to be lighter and brighter in both color and taste.
-It's generally more translucent in color compared to coffee made with metal filters.
+It's generally more translucent compared to coffee made with metal filters.

 Choosing which type of filter works best for you depends on a number of factors and preference.
 Remember a clean coffeemaker will brew a tastier cup of coffee, so with either filter choice, regularly clean your machine.